frankvogt/vcf2gwas/README.md

 optional: set amount of embeddings to be calculated (default: 2)
 recommended amount of embeddings: 1 - 5

+* `-um` / `--umapmetric` <str>
+choose the metric for UMAP to use to compute the distances in high dimensional space
+Default: euclidean
+Available metrics: euclidean, manhattan, braycurtis, cosine, hamming, jaccard, hellinger

 * `-KC` / `--kcpca` <float>
 Kinship calculation via principal component analysis instead of GEMMA's internal method
 optional: r-squared threshold for LD pruning (default: 0.5)